THE RAND CORP. STUDY OF NYPD HANDGUN TRAINING

 Now, just because something appears to be very simple, practical, and doable, and just because it holds the promise of improving the safety of Officers and the public, and providing tangible returns for millions of tax dollars now being spent, does not mean it will happen.

-In the topsy-turvy world of the gun, such things are easily trumped by professional standards, legal requirements, and tradition.
+In the world of the gun, such things are squelched by professional standards, legal requirements, tradition, and competitive shooting results.

-The powers that be do things in traditional ways.
-And they defend them with the zeal of the true believer or religous zealot.
+The powers that be, like doing things in traditional ways.
+And they defend them with the zeal of true believers.

 The URL for the RAND Corporation report in PDF form is http://www.rand.org/pubs/monographs/2008/RAND_MG717.pdf.
 This is a link to it.